ayushdh96/MIE_Diarization/README.md

 # MIE_Diarization
 This is a Diarization and summarization project, which uses the Pyannote segmentation model along with NeMo diarization components (embeddings and clustering), and Faster-Whisper for transcription.
 For summarization I've used Ozwell Ai which is an AI agent for the MIE.

-This project is my summer internship work, which I've worked on alone.
+This project is my summer internship work, which I've worked on as sole member.

 Below are some shorts/videos about the project and my research:
 ## 🎬 Project Shorts